Planning a Long-Term Outdoor Study:

 bring students to the same place daily to sit for 5-20 min to appreciate nature.
 They can journal, reflect, read, count bird calls, observe flower, insect or tree identification, etc)

-Today many people are acknowledging the benefits of how teaching outdoors studies benefits and enhances students.
-When we teach important concepts through local environments, the learning is much deeper and more significant.
-Familiarity with natural spaces within the community encourages children to learn about the inter-relationships between species that live in it, as well as the significant of the cultural heritage associated with it.
+Today many people are recognizing the benefits of how teaching outdoor studies benefits and enhances students.
+When we teach important concepts through local environments, the learning is much deeper and more significant, then they have a better understanding of the curriculum.
+Projects that are based on important topics are natural vehicles for practising and extending basic academic skills.
+Familiarity with natural spaces within the community encourages children to learn about the inter-relationships between species that live in it, human interaction with those species, as well as the significant of the cultural heritage associated with it.
 This leads to meaningful actions of caring for the environment, as the children have a special place to focus these energies: such as a park that is part of their own community.
+Students also benefit in an increase of physical and mental wellbeing.
+Students learn best when exposed to interesting first-hand experience and have experts to guide them.
+It is becoming more and more obvious that teaching and learning has to move beyond the walls of the classroom.

 For more information about the benefits see- High Quality Outdoor Learning by the English Outdoor Council.